medusajs/medusa/docs/content/advanced/backend/subscribers/create-subscriber.md

 ---
 description: 'Learn how to create a subscriber in the Medusa server.
-A subscriber can be used to perform an action when an event is triggered.
 You can use subscribers to implement functionalities like sending an order confirmation email.'
 ---

 # How to Create a Subscriber